pypr/pysph/docs/source/overview.rst

 PySPH is primarily developed at the `Department of Aerospace Engineering, IIT Bombay <http://www.aero.iitb.ac.in>`__.
-We are grateful to IIT Bombay for their support.
-Our primary goal is to build a powerful SPH based tool for both application and research.
+We are grateful to IIT Bombay for the support.
+Our primary goal is to build a powerful SPH-based tool for both application and research.
 We hope that this makes it easy to perform reproducible computational research.

 Lead developers: